-- Allow them to speak freely. - Remain calm and not over-react. - Give reassuring nods or words of comfort 'I'm so sorry this has happened', 'I want to help', 'This isn't your fault', 'You are doing the right thing in talking to me'. - Not be afraid of silences. - Under no circumstances ask investigative questions such as how many times this has happened, whether it happens to siblings, or what does the pupil's mother think about it. - At an appropriate time tell the pupil that to help them, the member of staff must pass the information on and explain to whom and why. - Not automatically offer any physical touch as comfort. - Avoid admonishing the child for not disclosing earlier.
-Saying things such as 'I do wish you had told me about this when it started' may be interpreted by the child to mean that they have done something wrong. - Tell the pupil what will happen next. - Report verbally to the DSL even if the child has promised to do it by themselves. - Complete the record of concern form on CPOMS and submit it for the attention of the DSL as soon as possible.
+- not be afraid of silences. - under no circumstances ask investigative questions such as how many times this has happened, whether it happens to siblings, or what does the pupil's mother think about it. - at an appropriate time tell the pupil that to help them, the member of staff must pass the information on and explain to whom and why - not automatically offer any physical touch as comfort. - avoid admonishing the child for not disclosing earlier.
+Saying things such as 'I do wish you had told me about this when it started' may be interpreted by the child to mean that they have done something wrong. - tell the pupil what will happen next. - report verbally to the DSL even if the child has promised to do it by themselves. - complete the record of concern form on CPOMS and submit it for the attention of the DSL as soon as possible. - seek support if the staff member feels distressed.